 - Respect your roommate’s sleep schedule.
 Staying up late to do homework while your roommate sleeps is sometimes inevitable, but you should be courteous if your roomie needs some shut-eye.
 Use a desk lamp rather than an overhead light, and direct the glare away from your roommate so that he or she can sleep.
-Otherwise, find your way to the common room or library and turn out the bedroom lights on your way out.
+Otherwise, find your way to the common room or library and turn off the bedroom lights on your way out.

 How do I make the best of a lousy roommate situation?

 RAs only suggest a room change in the most necessary and urgent cases.
 These conflicts are messy, and they often involve vandalism, theft, violence, threats, or bullying.
 A good rule is this: If you feel unsafe, talk to your RA or your residential life office about an immediate room change.
 If the problem is smaller, you’re going to have to be patient.